IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 The magic comments that begin with the pattern, <code>//%</code>, are called <em>metacode</em>.
 They contain information <em>about</em> your code: instructions that tell MakeCode how to prepare your code.

 There are a lot of different metacode instructions related to custom blocks.
-See the documentation links, listed below.
-The two that have to be there are both shown in Exhibit 1:
+The two lines of metacode that have to be present are shown in Exhibit 2.
+For more information about custom block metacode, see the documentation links, listed below.

+<h4>Exhibit 2<br>Essential metacode in custom.ts</h4>
+<pre>Preceding the namespace:
-<pre><code>//% weight=100 color=#0fbc11 icon="\uf0c3"</code>
+<code>//% weight=100 color=#0fbc11 icon="\uf0c3"</code>
-and
+and preceding each exported function:
 <code>//% block</code></pre>

 #### Where can you learn more about custom blocks?